DaMangos/MangosMaths/README.md

 This container acts very similar to a std::array holding M * N asthmatic types and has same semantics as a struct holding a C-style array.
 However When (M, N) equal (2, 1), (3, 1), or (4, 1) This container has same semantics as a struct holding 2, 3, or 4 asthmatic types.
 As this container is ment to mimic a M x N matrix, either M or N must be geater than 1 and M and N must be greater than 0 so the smallest matrix one can create is a 2 element matrix i.e. 2 x 1 or 1 x 2.

-To access common typedef of the matrices then define MGO_USE_MATRIX_TYPES and to access series of mathatical constent macros then define MGO_USE_MATHS_DEFINES.
+To access common typedef of the matrices then define MGO_USE_MATRIX_TYPEDEF and to access series of mathatical constent macros then define MGO_USE_MATHS_DEFINES.

 Element access
 --------------